Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Tulum vs Puerto Vallarta — Weather

-The tropical, balmy weather of the town is coupled with rainy months.
-Also, even if hurricanes are rare, tropical storms are quite common during the hurricane season in Tulum, from June through October.
+The town’s tropical, balmy weather is accompanied by rainy months.
+Additionally, although hurricanes are rare, tropical storms are quite common during the hurricane season in Tulum, which spans from June to October.

 So the best time to visit is between December and April when the skies are clear and sunny, and there are little to no chances of rain.
-But keep in mind that those months are going to be more crowded and more expensive.
+However, keep in mind that those months will be more crowded and more expensive.

 Puerto Vallarta’s rainy season runs between June and October, and the town is really hot and humid during these months.